 Notice that both challenges require us to perform nonlinear transformations of the data or features.
-Acute readers may have guessed it: The role of a deep network is precisely to model and perform such a nonlinear transform!
+Acute readers may have guessed it: The role of a deep network is precisely to model and perform such a nonlinear transformation!
 Now the remaining difficult questions are why such a nonlinear map should be represented by a composition of many simple layers, and what structures and properties the layers and operators need to have in order to efficiently realize such a map?
 Which parts of the network need to be learned and trained and which can be determined in advance?
-In the end, how to evaluate the optimality of the re-
+In the end, how to evaluate the optimality of the resulting network?
+To provide answers to these fundamental questions, we need a principled approach.